SummersRemote/xmlToJSON/README.md

 Features
 * no external dependencies
 * small (~3kb minified)
-* simple parsing.  pass a string, get back a javascipt object ( use JSON.stringify(obj) to get the string representation )
+* simple parsing.  pass either a string or xml node and get back a javascipt object ( use JSON.stringify(obj) to get the string representation )
-* supports atrributes, text, cdata, namespaces, default namespaces, attributes with namespaces, you get the idea
+* supports atrributes, text, cdata, namespaces, default namespaces, attributes with namespaces... you get the idea
-* plenty of options
+* lots of rendering of options
+* browser support - it works on IE 7+, and nearly every version of Chrome, Safari, and Firefox

 Parsing XML with javascript remains one of the great difficulties of writing web applications.
 Most methods are limited by such things as poor browser support, poor or non-existent namespace support, poor attribute handling, difficult to use or bloated.